Carisoprodol, Aspirin, Codeine

 The use of opioids, including codeine phosphate, may cause hypotension.
 Opioid-associated hypotension is more likely in patients with dehydration or with the concomitant use of drugs associated with hypotension.

 Patients with impaired renal or hepatic function

-The safety and pharmacokinetics of Carisoprodol, Aspirin and Codeine Phosphate Tablets in patients with renal or hepatic impairment have not been evaluated.
+The safety and pharmacokinetics of Carisoprodol, Aspirin and Codeine Phosphate in patients with renal or hepatic impairment have not been evaluated.